ISISComputingGroup/ibex_developers_manual/ASYN-Trace-Masks-(Debugging-IOC,-ASYN).md

 For asyn based drivers, such as stream device, additional information printing can be enabled on a port via commands from the ioc shell.
 The commands let you see what bytes are being sent and received, and also the flow of control/logic.

-## I just want to see commands and responses printed out to the screen
+## Print commands and responses to screen

 The two commands you need are: